 Office: FH 138

-Office Hours: MW 1-2pm (in FH 138), T 2-3pm (in Library Café) & by appt.
+Office Hours: MW 1-2pm (in FH 138), T 2-3pm (in Library Café) & by appointment.

 Ph.D., University of Wisconsin, Madison

-I teach courses in two overlapping areas: political ideas and the politics of environmental sustainability.
-These include Introduction to Political Theory, Environmental Politics, Contemporary Political Theory, Radical Political Thought, Politics of Sustainability, and seminars on a variety of themes including property, democracy, the politics of everyday life, and environmental political theory.
-I am also active in Humboldt’s interdisciplinary programs on “Environment and Community“ and Environmental Studies.
+I teach in two overlapping areas: political ideas and the politics of environmental sustainability.
+My courses include Introduction to Political Theory, Environmental Politics, Contemporary Political Theory, Radical Political Thought, Politics of Sustainability, and seminars on a variety of themes including property, democracy, the politics of everyday life, and environmental political theory.
+I am also active in Humboldt’s interdisciplinary programs on Environment and Community and Environmental Studies.

-In Spring 2014, I am teaching:
+In Spring 2015, I am teaching:

-My current research focuses upon the ways in which environmental concerns might be the basis for effective social criticism.
+My recent work focuses upon the ways in which environmental concerns might be the basis for effective social criticism.
 This has led me in several directions, including a critical analysis of the liberal concept of property; reflection upon the possibilities — and limitations — of a democratic conception of sacrifice; and the tension between populist and paternalist appeals within environmental argument.
 I am particularly interested in the ways in which large-scale material practices in society — including use of land, reliance upon automobiles, and dwelling in homes — can create both opportunities and constraints for arguments regarding environmental sustainability.

-My published books are: The Environmental Politics of Sacrifice (MIT Press, 2010) (edited with Michael Maniates), Political Nature: Environmentalism and the Interpretation of Western Thought (MIT Press 2001), and a reader entitled American Indians and U.S. Politics (Praeger, 2002).
+My earlier books are: The Environmental Politics of Sacrifice (MIT Press, 2010) (edited with Michael Maniates), Political Nature: Environmentalism and the Interpretation of Western Thought (MIT Press 2001), and American Indians and U.S. Politics (Praeger, 2002).

-At Humboldt, I am a steering committee member for the Campus Center for Appropriate Technology (CCAT) and was proud to receive HSU’s “Club Advisor of the Year” award in 2006 for my work with this student-driven organization.
+At Humboldt, I am a steering committee member for the Campus Center for Appropriate Technology (CCAT) and am proud to have received HSU’s “Club Advisor of the Year” award for my work with this student-driven organization.
 I have served on university’s sustainability steering committee, the Humboldt Energy Independence Fund Committee and the Cabinet for Institutional Change.
 I am currently a faculty representative on the University Senate.

 - First, read this.